XuanLeee/DoctorClinicProblem/README.md

 # DoctorClinicProblem
-Using c to write a console application solving clinic waiting problem To be continue...
+Using c to write a console application solving clinic waiting problem.

+To be continue...